 Also of interest is that Mount Vernon has more people living here who work in computers and math than 95% of the places in the US.

-Mount Vernon is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Mount Vernon does not have a public transit system used by locals to get to and from work.

-The education level of Mount Vernon citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-19.49% of adults 25 and older in Mount Vernon have a college degree.
+The percentage of adults in Mount Vernon who are college-educated is close to the national average for all communities of 21.84%: 19.49% of the adults in Mount Vernon have a bachelor's degree or advanced degree.

 The per capita income in Mount Vernon in 2022 was $25,309, which is lower middle income relative to Alabama, and low income relative to the rest of the US.
 This equates to an annual income of $101,236 for a family of four.
 However, Mount Vernon contains both very wealthy and poor people as well.